tdwg/website/content/pages/conferences/2020/index.md

 ---
 title: TDWG 2020 - A Virtual Conference
-summary: TDWG 2020 will be a virtual conference divided into working sessions (Sep 21-25) <a href="https://tdwg.eventbrite.com" target="_blank">Register</a> followed by a second week dedicated to dissemination and sharing (Oct 19-23) Registration opening soon.
+summary: TDWG 2020 will be a virtual conference divided into working sessions (Sep 21-25) followed by a second week dedicated to dissemination and sharing (Oct 19-23).
 cover_image: https://static.tdwg.org/conferences/2020/ConferenceImage-CR.jpg
 cover_image_by:
 cover_image_ref: